 Written by Jose-Alberto Palma, MD, PhD and Horacio Kaufmann, MD

+What is neurogenic orthostatic hypotension?
 Neurogenic orthostatic hypotension (nOH) is a condition that is part of a larger category called orthostatic hypotension (OH), which is also known as postural hypotension. nOH is caused by dysfunction in the autonomic nervous system and causes people to feel faint when they stand or sit up.
-Learn more about nOH in the first part of our article.

 Stay Informed On Your Parkinson’s Journey